OfficeDev/O365-iOS-Connect/README.md

 The code for the operation to send mail is located in the sendMailMessage method in the SendMailViewController.

-<a name="questions-and-comments"></a>
-## Questions and comments

-We'd love to get your input on this Office 365 iOS Connect sample.
-You can send your feedback to us in the [Issues](https://github.com/OfficeDev/O365-iOS-Connect) section of this repository. <br>
-Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
-Make sure that your questions are tagged with [Office365] and [API].

 <a name="troubleshooting"></a>
 ## Troubleshooting